solalem/kush/content/_index.md

 {{< feature
     title="System Architecture and Design"
-    description="Most business critical system can benefit from system level design work to support security, reliablity and scalablity needs.
+    description="Software and hardware systems can benefit from high level design work to support security, reliablity and scalablity needs.
 We have experience in architecting and designing systems at scale.
 Let us know your needs.
-We have few tried and tested solutions for you development and operations teams." badge="Development"
+We have few tried and tested solutions for your development and operational needs." badge="Development"
     badgeColor="#16a34a"
     image="/kush/images/feature-3.svg"